 OnePlus says this allows you to charge from empty to full in 39 minutes, which our testing backs up.
 It’s using the slogan “A day’s power in a quarter-hour” because you can get from empty to 58% capacity in just 15 minutes.
 While that’s incredibly fast, we’ve seen slightly faster times with other 65W charging systems we’ve seen on phones.

 Technically-minded folks might be concerned about how those speeds will affect the longevity of the internal battery.
 To be clear, ultra-fast charging speeds like this degrade battery longevity quicker than slower charging speeds.
 To compensate for this, the included 65W charger (when used with the included USB-C-to-USB-C cable) uses 12 different thermal monitors to slow battery degradation.
 What isn’t clear, though, is how effective this is.
-We will need to test this out ourselves.

 Related: How fast charging really works